Reproductive rights: Human rights

+Birth rights and childbirth autonomy

+Some scholars and advocacy organizations interpret reproductive rights as encompassing autonomy during pregnancy and childbirth, including informed consent, freedom from coercion, and decision-making authority in maternity care settings.
+Within this framework, childbirth is described as part of reproductive self-determination, extending beyond decisions about contraception and abortion.

+The reproductive justice movement, developed by women of color activists in the 1990s, defines reproductive freedom as including the right to have children, not have children, and to parent children in safe and sustainable communities.
+Advocates have applied this framework to childbirth settings, emphasizing birth justice, dignity in maternity care, and equitable access to safe birth options.

+International human rights bodies have recognized respectful maternity care as a human rights issue.
+The World Health Organization has issued statements calling for the prevention and elimination of abuse, disrespect, and mistreatment during facility-based childbirth.
+Similarly, the United Nations Special Rapporteur on violence against women has addressed mistreatment and coercion in childbirth as a human rights concern.

+Civil liberties organizations such as the American Civil Liberties Union have argued that reproductive freedom includes the right to make decisions about pregnancy and childbirth without undue governmental interference.

 Family rights

 The family rights or right to family life are the rights of all individuals to have their established family life respected, and to start, have, and maintain a family.
 This encompasses the right to access contraceptives, abortion, fertility treatments, and family planning.
 This right is recognized in a variety of international human rights instruments, including Article 16 of the Universal Declaration of Human Rights, Article 23 of the International Covenant on Civil and Political Rights, Article 8 of the European Convention on Human Rights, and Article 12 of the Convention on the Elimination of All Forms of Discrimination Against Women.

 In 1970, the United States established Title X as the only federal grant program dedicated to family planning, providing contraceptives, prenatal care, and other reproductive health resources to many individuals.
 However, under the Trump administration, millions of dollars in Title X funding were frozen pending review for alleged regulatory violations.
 This raises concerns under Article 12 of CEDAW, as it restricts access to essential reproductive health services vital for family planning.
 Additionally, the Trump administration reinstated the Mexico City Policy (Global Gag Rule), blocking U.S. federal funding for NGOs that provide abortion counseling or referrals.
 This limits access to abortion, contraception, and reproductive health education for people in low- and middle-income countries that depend on U.S. funding for clinics and family planning programs.

 After Roe v.
 Wade was overturned by Dobbs v.
-Jackson Women’s Health Organization in 2022, state legislatures now determine abortion rights.
-Access to abortion and other family planning services varies widely: California, Oregon, New York, and Illinois have enacted protections for personal reproductive decisions and expanded abortion care, whereas Texas, Arkansas, Tennessee, and Idaho have “trigger bans” that prohibit and criminalize abortions.
+Jackson Women's Health Organization in 2022, state legislatures now determine abortion rights.
+Access to abortion and other family planning services varies widely: California, Oregon, New York, and Illinois have enacted protections for personal reproductive decisions and expanded abortion care, whereas Texas, Arkansas, Tennessee, and Idaho have "trigger bans" that prohibit and criminalize abortions.